Nurse plant

-Nurse plants are plants that serve the ecological role of helping seedlings establish themselves and protecting young plants from harsh conditions.
+A nurse plant is one that serves the ecological role of helping seedlings establish themselves, and of protecting young plants from harsh conditions.
 This effect is particularly well studied among plant communities in xeric environments.

 Effects

 Overstory trees and shrubs have a facilitative effect on the establishment of understory plants.
 This effect is also seen in some interactions between herbaceous plant species.
 Nurse plants are important in xeric environments because they provide shaded microhabitats for the survival of several other plant species, buffering temperature extremes and reducing moisture loss.
 For example, in the Sonoran Desert, nurse plants canopies provide reduced summer daytime temperatures, soil surface temperatures, and direct sunlight, higher soil fertility, protection from the wind and browsing animals, reduced evapotranspiration rates in the nursed species, elevated nighttime temperatures, and post-fire resprouting in some species...
 This means that nurse plants provide a positive interaction between themselves and the organisms they protect, and are often crucial in maintaining biodiversity in water-scarce environments.

+It has been suggested that the assistance provided by nurse plants can enhance the performance of stress intolerant species on green roofs.
+There is also evidence suggesting that phenotypic traits affect how protégé plants that grow on large green roofs react to nurse plants.

 Nurse plants also aid with recovery after herbivore grazing, because they provide higher levels of resources to the plant.
 The effect of nurse plants on any particular species is dependent upon species richness and the dispersal strategy of the organism.
 Nurse plants can help with seedling recruitment and protect plants from granivory.
 A saguaro's root system is restricted to 15 cm of soil surface and the Palo Verde's (Cercidium microphyllum) roots go deeper under the surface.
 Studies suggest that a saguaro's network of roots intercept moisture before it can reach a Palo Verde's roots.

 When analyzing the contributions of Nurse trees, the prevention of herbivory is reduced in arid environments because the herbivores are at a much lower density, so the contribution of herbivore defense is excluded from arid environments.